sleepiejohn/gwent/README.md

 or
  - Anaconda

- Create an virtual env and install the dependencies using `pip install -r requirements.txt`
+ Create an virtual env and start the project using `make install`

 ### Notebooks